-Alissa has finished her first novel, The Prodigal; and is working on or currently hatching several other book-length projects, as well as shorter pieces.
+Alissa has completed her first novel, The Prodigal; and is working on or currently hatching several other book-length projects, as well as shorter pieces.
 Though her primary genre is fiction, she also works in poetry, journalism, creative nonfiction and memoir.
 She has taught creative writing to young teens through graduate students, and runs a popular and longstanding Writer's Workshop in Arlington, MA.
 She is particularly interested in helping students discover (or rediscover) their own voices and gifts.
 Alissa has a rotating roster of other writing and literature classes she teaches, as well.

-Alissa also consults with writers independently to help develop projects, to copy edit or to otherwise assist a writer through the writing process.
+Alissa also consults with writers independently to help develop projects, to copyedit or to otherwise assist a writer through the writing process.
 She's worked with writers developing short as well as longterm pieces, from grants to micro/flash pieces to novels.
 If you are interested in working with her in this capacity, feel free to get in touch!